lvliris/ObjectDetection/README.md

 This is an implementation of the Faster R-CNN in C++ on Windows

 The project includes:
-- The camera captureing the image
+- The camera capturing the image
 - Detecting persons in the pictures
-- Saving the pictures and sending them to the server and the smart phones
+- Saving the pictures and sending them to the server and the smart phone

 ### Requirements
 - caffe